 If everyone looks away and pretends it’s not happening, the person being harassed is completely alone and thinks it’s their fault.
 It’s important to show that you don’t condone what is happening and that the person doesn’t feel isolated and at fault, otherwise you’re just perpetuating the culture of normalised sexism and victim blaming.

-Here are some excerpts from my dissertation on street harassment for anyone thinking that street harassment is a compliment:
+And because a standard justification of street harassment is that it’s a compliment, hare some excerpts from my dissertation on street harassment for anyone thinking that it’s a compliment:

 Goffman (1963) argues that street harassment is a compliment but as it does not adhere to the norms of compliment behaviour (Gardner, 1980) and often yields negative emotions or reactions from its recipients (Kissling, 1991; Bates, 2014a) it can be argued that even if the intention is complimentary the effect is not.